-EPCLUSA is indicated for the treatment of adults with chronic hepatitis C virus (HCV) GT 1-6 infection without cirrhosis or with compensated cirrhosis and in combination with ribavirin for those with decompensated cirrhosis.
+EPCLUSA is indicated for the treatment of patients 6 years of age and older or weighing at least 17 kg with chronic hepatitis C virus (HCV) genotype 1, 2, 3, 4, 5, or 6 infection without cirrhosis or with compensated cirrhosis and in combination with ribavirin for those with decompensated cirrhosis.

 EPCLUSA delivered consistent outcomes in clinical trials and the real world1-3

 a In EPCLUSA clinical trials, treatment-experienced patients had failed a Peg-IFN + RBV–based regimen with or without an HCV NS3/4A protease inhibitor (boceprevir, simeprevir, or telaprevir).

 IMPORTANT SAFETY INFORMATION

 BOXED WARNING: RISK OF HEPATITIS B VIRUS REACTIVATION IN HCV/HBV COINFECTED PATIENTS